Website of Green Letterbox Limited T/A Mail Metrics

 VII.
 Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 VIII.
 Special Categories of Personal Data.
 Where personal data we collect from you is within article 9 of the GDPR, we will only process this personal data, where you have given your explicit consent.

 IX.
 Information from your online activities with third parties where you have given us your consent (for example, by consenting to our use of certain cookies or other location tracking technologies).

 X. Information which you have consented to us using.
-For example if we have your agreement to allow us contact you through certain channels to offer you relevant products and services.
+For example, if we have your agreement to allow us to contact you through certain channels to offer you relevant products and services.